Let Omega Health Be!

 Whisper low volatility (28.11-38.09), let it be

-And when the broken hearted shareholders
+And, when the broken hearted shareholders

 Living in the world agree